Yalaby/FIEP-system/README.md

 # FIEP-system
 An informational system for FIEP of BMSTU named after Bauman

-The system requires a local version of MongoDB to be installed on your computer.
+The system requires a local version of MongoDB to be installed and launched on your computer.